iWall: An Illuminated Façade For Smart Lighting Research

 - Show a low-resolution live view of people moving around the inside of the building, to make the building's façade "transparent".

 - Instead of the local environment, show a live street scene from a partner university somewhere in the world instead.

 - Provide a serene "signature" illumination effect that identifies the Computer Science building, similar to existing RWTH buildings like SuperC, Heizkraftwerk and others.

 - Of course the iWall can also display traditional text — over 50 detailed characters along its length.
-Application ideas: Provide real-time pointers for visitors at events ("ENTER HERE FOR GRADUATION CEREMONY ->"), for public transport ("<- BUS 33 TO DOWNTOWN ARRIVING IN 2 MIN"), for visitors ("DOMINO'S PIZZA DELIVERY ENTER HERE ->"), etc.
+Application ideas: Provide real-time pointers for visitors at events ("Enter here for graduation ceremony ->"), for public transport ("Next bus: Line 30 to Melaten arriving in 5 min "), etc.

-We are sure that students, artists and other makers, given the opportunity, will come up with countless even more creative ideas to breathe life into this unusual display.
+We knew that students, artists and other makers, given the opportunity, would come up with countless even more creative ideas to breathe life into this unusual display.

 Prof. Jan Borchers: Project idea

 Dr. Thorsten Karrer: Senior Project Lead, driver development